kaysalawu/azure-network-terraform/troubleshooting/README.md

 The folowing are some of the common errors and how to resolve them.

 ## 1. Network Security Group - Context Deadline Exceeded

+This occurs when terraform times out on associating the NSG to a subnet.

 **Examples:**